RTEMS/rtems-docs/cpu-supplement/sparc_v8_stacks_regwin.rst

 "addressable scalar automatics" is a fancy name for local variables.

 The clever nature of the stack and frame pointers is that they are always 16 registers apart in the register windows.
-Thus, a SAVE instruction will make the current stack pointer into the frame pointer and, since the SAVE instruction also doubles as an ADD, create a new stack pointer.
+Thus, a ``save`` instruction will make the current stack pointer into the frame pointer and, since the ``save`` instruction also doubles as an ``add``, create a new stack pointer.
 Figure 4 illustrates what the top of a stack might look like during execution.
-(The listing is from the "pwin" command in the SimICS simulator.)
+(The listing is from the ``pwin`` command in the SimICS simulator.)

 .. figure:: ../images/cpu_supplement/sample_stack_contents.png